franciscopoggi/academic/content/authors/admin/_index.md

 I am a microeconomic theorist currently finishing my PhD at Northwestern University.

-In my research, I use advance methods to answer questions of policy and practical relevance.
-My research is focused on the dynamics of information acquisition and experimentation.
-More broadly, I'm interested in innovation and the design of laws and organizations.
+My research focuses on the dynamics of information acquisition and experimentation.
+The questions I find more exciting are mostly related to research and development, innovation, law, and organizations.

 {{% callout note %}}
 I will be available for interviews on the 2020–21 job market.